Nikorasu/MiscPython/README.md

 ## Matrix

-This is my attempt to make a Matrix code-rain animation for the terminal.
+This is my version of the classic Matrix code-rain animation, for the terminal.
+Made this as a personal challenge on New Year's, and it turned out pretty nice.
+For now, `Ctrl+C` to quit, but I think I'll try to improve that later.

 ---